Skip to content

 enableCustomLog boolean No Whether to enable custom logs

-logLevelFilters array No Log level filters, array needs to fill in log levels: info prompt, warning warning, error error, critical, ok recovery
+logLevelFilters array No Log level filtering, the array needs to be filled with log levels: info prompt, warning warning, error error, critical, ok recovery

 globalContext object No Custom global parameters

-logCacheLimitCount number No Maximum number of locally cached log entries [1000,), larger logs mean greater disk caching pressure, default is 5000
+logCacheLimitCount number No Local cache maximum log entry count limit [1000,), the larger the log, the greater the disk cache pressure, default 5000

 Trace Configuration